Skip to main content

 • Device Name is written into snapshot metadata so you can tell which device uploaded it

-• Remote Namespace is the top-level path prefix NyaTerm uses for sync and backup snapshots inside the selected provider
+• Remote Namespace is the top-level path prefix NyaTerm uses for the cloud sync snapshot inside the selected provider

 WebDAV